adithirgis/pollucheck/inst/shiny/WWW/include.md

 the box, you’ll find the first [quartile](https://www.statisticshowto.com/what-are-quartiles/)(the 25% mark) and the third quartile (the 75% mark).
-The whiskers on the far most of the box plots show the minimum and maximum values in the datasets.
+The whiskers on the far most of the box plots show the minimum and maximum values in the data sets.
 Finally, the median is represented by a vertical bar in the center of the box.
 [source](https://www.statisticshowto.com/probability-and-statistics/descriptive-statistics/box-plot/)*

 **What do the bars in the vertical bar plots indicate?**